Aanbetalingsactie €50 - nog 4 dagenBekijk

 Some challenging climbs with rewarding views and coffee tasting on the way to Calarcá via Rio Verde.

 Leaving the hotel, today we start riding on a quiet and fairly flat road surrounded by coffee, banana and pineapple plantations to the town of La Tebaida.
-After passing this town, we’ll stop for a drinks break and ride for a short section on a busier road with traffic but on a good shoulder.
+After passing this town, we’ll stop for a drink break and ride for a short section on a busier road but on a good shoulder.
 At a point called 'La Y' we will deviate and take a secondary road to enjoy a nice downhill to Rio Verde and then continue onwards to the town of Buenavista.
-From Rio Verde there is a challenging steep uphill of about 3 km to get to Buenavista - this is the hardest climb of the tour but very rewarding afterwards!
+From Rio Verde there is a challenging steep uphill of about 3km to get to Buenavista - this is the hardest climb of the tour but very rewarding.
 We'll visit a local school before having lunch in the town of Buenavista, and then there will be an opportunity to try one of the region's best exported coffee brands at a wonderful terrace with a beautiful view.
 After the break, there is still some climbing to be done but after reaching the the top it will all be downhill back to Rio Verde on a different road.
-From here, anyone who has had enough cycling for one day can travel in the van directly to tonight's hotel, or anyone wanting a further challenge can continue the ride with one more climb then a few km to the hotel.
-Cycle approx. 63km (Ascent:997m, descent:1140m) Optional extra 13km with 340m ascent.
+From Rio Verde, you will take the same road previously ridden to the hotel for the night.
+Cycle approx. 69kms (Ascent: 1092m, descent: 1084m).

 A day of steady climbing through typical natural scenery to Boquia; included coffee tour and botanical gardens.

 Today’s ride is 90% uphill!
 But don’t worry it is not too steep.
 There is a steady climb after crossing the river all the way up to Boquia (near Salento).
-On the way we’ll stop for a Coffee Experience Tour at Hacienda Colombia for a chance to learn about the coffee process and the local culture.
+On the way we’ll stop for a Coffee Experience Tour at Café Sorrento for a chance to learn about the process of growing coffee.
 After this tour the next stop will be at the Quindío Botanic Gardens where we will learn about the local flora and visit a butterfly farm.
 Lunch will be in the town of Calarca and then we’ll ride the last portion of the route involving a very scenic final downhill to Boquia.
-The finca for the next two nights is situated in a stunning location and is a peaceful place for us to be based.
-After dinner this evening is a good opportunity to go into Salento for a beer.
-Cycle approx. 31km (Ascent:720m, descent:398m)
+The finca for the next two nights is beautifully situated and is a peaceful place for us to be based.
+After dinner some kids from the area will give a folklore performance .
+It's also a good opportunity to enjoy a beer.
+Cycle approx. 38km (Ascent: 858m, descent: 378m).

 Free day to relax; optional ride or hike to Salento and Cocora Valley.